jakub-m/formaggo/README.md

 then builds a graph of all the possible states and reports violations of Invariants and Properties.

-The State is an arbitrary primitive or structure (an `interface{}`) that can be hashed.
+The State is an arbitrary primitive or structure (an `interface{}`).

+## Hashing the state

+The checker works based on hash, therefore the State must be hashable.
 Important!
 Private fields (the ones starting with the lower case) are IGNORED when calculating hash.

 State hash is calculated using [mitchellh/hashstructure][ref_hash].
 Tags from there apply, in particular:

 ```